insomnolence/esp32-pixel-node/README.md

+# Note: This is a personal project that is ongoing.
+Don't expect any greatness here.
+## And yes, I did use AI as the tool that it is.
+Cast no stones.

 # ESP32 LED Mesh Network - Configuration Guide

 This project implements a sophisticated LED mesh network with autonomous root selection, BLE connectivity, and real-time LED pattern synchronization.
 This guide explains how to configure the system for your specific hardware and requirements.